allthroughthenight/allthroughthenight.github.io/_drafts/2022-01-11-what-i-learned-this-year.md

 title: "What I Learned This Year"
 ---

+TODO should i change other what i learned post into inline images? have to try and see i guess

 https://www.futureme.org/
 Armageddon Chart https://www.microwaves101.com/encyclopedias/microwave-slang
 synce dates across posts, fill in blog dates for more "normal"?